Important Notices re NCT

 - Reduced air and noise pollution

 - Avoidance of penalty points.
-Since 1 May 2009, you can receive penalty points for not displaing your NCT disc.
+Since 1 May 2009, you can receive penalty points for not having a valid NCT.

 Pass rates & Statistics

-Pass rates are improving all the time.
-When testing was first introduced, less than 4% of vehicles passed at the first attempt compared to over 70% in 2009 for cars that are four years old.
-This figure falls to around 50% for eight-year-old cars and 40% for vehicles of nine years and older.
-View the full report of NCT results for 2007 to 2012 (PDF)
+When testing was first introduced, less than 4% of vehicles passed at the first attempt compared to over 76% in 2012 for cars that are four years old.
+This figure falls to around 50% for eight-year-old cars and 40% for vehicles of nine years old.
+View the full report of NCT results for 2007 to 2013 (PDF)

 Main Fail Items

-The top five fail items in the first 6 months of 2010 are as follows:
+The top five fail items in 2013 are as follows:

 - Tyre Condition